.png)

 Shakara Liddelow-Hunt

 Shakara Liddelow-Hunt is a Wajarri Yamatji who grew up on Noongar country.
-They are a Research Assistant in the Youth Mental Health Team at the Telethon Kids Institute and PhD student at the University of Western Australia, focused on the mental health and social and emotional wellbeing of Aboriginal and Torres Strait Islander LGBTQA+ young people.
+They are a Research Assistant in the Youth Mental Health Team at the The Kids Research Institute Australia and PhD student at the University of Western Australia, focused on the mental health and social and emotional wellbeing of Aboriginal and Torres Strait Islander LGBTQA+ young people.

 Ngaire Pigram